Reviews You Can Rely On

 Not great on uneven terrain

-Both our male and female testers loved the Hoka Clifton 9 and noted, “this shoe's lush cushioning offers a plush ride to protect and cushion joints, even over long distances.”
-Hoka is a brand known for its maximalist shoe models that have long been favored by marathoners, distance walkers, and anyone who spends large portions of the day on their feet.
+Both our male and female testers loved the Hoka Clifton 9 and noted, “This shoe's lush cushioning offers a plush ride to protect and cushion joints, even over long distances.”
+Hoka is a brand known for its maximalist shoe models favored by marathoners, distance walkers, and anyone who spends large portions of the day on their feet.
 Despite the higher stack that comes with ultra-cushioning, this shoe felt quite stable in our testing.
-The foam is dense with a gentle rocker, and this, plus a deep footbed, helps provide stability.
+The foam is dense with a gentle rocker; this, plus a deep footbed, helps provide stability.
 The soft side walls and wide-toe box add to the overall comfort of this shoe, keeping your foot centered.
 The gentle rocker helps keep you moving forward, yet isn't uncomfortable when standing in place.
 The upper is breathable, which helps keep your feet from overheating.
 A slightly recessed heel cup helps keep your foot steady, while upper ankle padding provides extra support and comfort, and the Durabrasion rubber outsole provides the right amount of traction for most surfaces.
 Whether it's a long workday or a casual stroll around the neighborhood, this shoe is comfortable and firm.

 Stability and comfort take priority in this cushy model.
 The Hoka Clifton 9 is our preferred shoe for tackling slow, long distances on foot.